ADVANCEd CARE PLANNING

 THS services are accessible to all individuals with a chronic illness, deemed palliative and/or in need of grief support.
 Referrals are accepted from various sources such as clients, professionals, community members, family, and friends.
 With our aging population, by 2026, the number of Canadians dying each year will increase by 40%.
 Most Canadians would prefer to die at home.
 Hospice services support clients in this effort.

 Terrace Hospice also offers respite for caregivers who may need a break to attend to their own self-care.
-THS is a member of the BC Hospice Palliative Care Association that advocate for access to quality end-of-life care for everyone in BC and the Canadian Hospice Palliative Care Association who provides the basis for our 30 hours of volunteer training.
+THS is a member of the BC Hospice Palliative Care Association that advocate for access to quality end-of-life care for everyone in BC and the Canadian Hospice Palliative Care Association who provides the basis for our comprehensive volunteer training.

 For more information contact Sue, Terrace Hospice Coordinator at 250-635-4811.